DW journalists from Afghanistan arrive in Germany | DW | 28.09.2021

 "The security situation is deteriorating so it is imperative to work on the evacuation of the DW personnel and their relatives from Afghanistan," he said.

 There are still two DW correspondents in Afghanistan with their families, and one family of an employee who is already in Germany.
-The window for evacuations is becoming smaller and will not become easier as the Taliban continue to exert power.
+The window for evacuations is becoming smaller as the Taliban continue to consolidate power.

 What is more, the Taliban often do not differentiate between journalists and their family members.
-The threat level for journalists and their families is very large and is still growing.
+The threat level for journalists and their families is considerable, and increasing all the time.

 Nine correspondents and the only female correspondent of DW in Afghanistan were able to leave the country on Friday with their families.
 In total, 72 people have now been evacuated across the Pakistan border.